salt-bevy/training/lessons/dns_dhcp_pxe/pxe_boot.md

 Each ethernet device, when it is manufactured, is given a number, called a MAC address, which is theorecically unique.
-The MAC address is used for all communication over the local network -- the group of computers which can "hear" each other.
-In order to talk to distant computers, it must have an IP (Internet Protocol) address.
+The MAC address is used for all communication over the local network -- the group of computers which can "hear" each other's packets.
+A MAC address is a 48 bit number.

+In order to talk to distant computers, an interface must also have an IP (Internet Protocol) address.
+The IP address is used by routers to send packets to distant networks.
+IP version 4 (IPv4) addresses are 32 bit numbers.
+IP version 6 (IPv6) addresses are 128 bit numbers.

 Normally, when a computer is bootstrapped, one of the first things it does is ask a neighbor to tell it what its IP address should be.
 A nearby computer, the DHCP server, will issue an address, and tell the new machine what that address is, along with other basic network information.

 The DHCP protocol also allows for more extensive information to be passed -- such as where to find bootstrap information.
-This extended DHCP data can be sent by a different server than the one which issued the IP address.
+This **extended DHCP** data can be sent by a different server than the one which issued the IP address.
 Since most computers have no need of the extra information -- they already know how to boot themselves -- most networks have only a basic DHCP service.

-This subsystem is a set of Salt states to deploy an extended DHCP server to provide bootstrap information, but allow the standard DHCP server to work as usual.
+This subsystem is a set of Salt states to deploy an **extended DHCP** server to provide bootstrap information, but allow the standard DHCP server to work as usual.
 Since all configuration must be based on the only fact the server knows about the requesting unit -- its MAC address -- the setup of the boot server is manual and fussy.